Tier List

 How This Ranking Decides Squad Value

-Chemistry matters more as the Cup push gets close
+Chemistry keeps the Cup push from collapsing

 Build A Soccer Squad Cup Mode Upgrade Priority Tier List FAQ